badkins2908/Final-Project/README.md

-# Assessing Best Neighborhoods to Live in San Francisco
+# Assessing Best Neighborhoods to Live in San Francisco: A Neighborhood Vetting Tool

 This project was carried out in Google Colab.
 To see the main colab project can be found here: https://colab.research.google.com/drive/18D8ezvcDb_bN8qLVzuNidVdGhZhk-hM_?usp=sharing